rams3sh/Aaia/README.md

 ```
 ./Aaia_aws_collector.sh <profile_name>
 ```
-Note : This script has been intentionally written in shell as there might be cases during audit engagements where data has to be collected from a remote place.
-This script can be used to collect the data and the generated offline_data can be copied and work upon in another instance with Aaia installed.
+**Note :** This script has been intentionally written in shell as there might be cases during audit engagements where data has to be collected from a remote place.
+This script can be used to collect the data and the generated "offline_data" folder can be copied and worked upon in another instance with Aaia installed.

 Just replace the offline_data folder in the Aaia folder and start working.